KAPA envisions a United States where no American feels like an outsider, and all Americans have an equal opportunity to pursue their dreams.

 Stay true and loyal as citizens of the United States

 Korean Americans face the perception, whether conscious or unconscious, that we are not truly American.
-KAA rejects this bias in the strongest possible terms.
-All of KAA’s work will stay true to our identity and citizenship as Americans and maintain our loyalty to the flag of the United States while asserting our constitutional right to petition our government for change where appropriate and necessary.
+KAPA rejects this bias in the strongest possible terms.
+All of KAPA’s work will stay true to our identity and citizenship as Americans and maintain our loyalty to the flag of the United States while asserting our constitutional right to petition our government for change where appropriate and necessary.

 We will educate our community about the democratic and political process to accelerate their integration into civic life in America.
 In so doing, we will honor our Constitution and its aspiration to create “a more perfect Union” by engaging and mobilizing Korean Americans to pursue our agenda by democratic means.